 There are several, but five are more common than others:

-- Tatamis – also called “dermoid cysts” – are not usually cancer, but they can be.
+- Teratomas – also called “dermoid cysts” – are not usually cancer, but they can be.
 They’re the most common germ cell tumors found in the ovaries.
 Usually, they’re treated with surgery.

 - Germinomas are cancer.
 They’re called “dysgerminomas” if they’re in the ovaries and seminomas in the testicles.
-They’re sometimes also found in the brain.
+Nonseminomatous germ cell tumors are cancer and are found in the brain.

 - Yolk sac tumors, (also called endodermal sinus tumors) are usually cancer.
 They form in the testicles and ovaries.
 It’s often an aggressive cancer that spreads quickly to the lymph nodes and other parts of the body.
 They’re typically treated with surgery and chemotherapy.